-Examples of this include setting up direct debits on third-party accounts, terrorist financing, payments to unintended third-party accounts (invoice fraud, fraudulent merchants), account takeover and fraudulent use of payment cards online.
+Examples of the detriments faced include setting up direct debits on third-party accounts, terrorist financing, payments to unintended third-party accounts (invoice fraud, fraudulent merchants), account takeover and fraudulent use of payment cards online.
 These are becoming the primary concerns of PSPs, central banks, regulators and governments related to the security and integrity of payments systems.